libhal/arm-gnu-toolchain/README.md

-# libhal GNU ARM Embedded Toolchain Repo
+# ARM GNU Toolchain Repo

-Here you can find conan packages for the GNU ARM Embedded Toolchain packages used for libhal, but reusable for any other project that uses conan as well.
+Here you can find conan packages for the ARM GNU Toolchain packages used by libhal project.